September 25, 2017 | CHARLOTTE, NC

-“By any standard of measure, Galfab had a tremendous year in 2016,” commented Jerry Samson, President of Galfab Manufacturing and EVP of Wastebuilt.
+“By any standard of measure, Galfab had a tremendous year in 2016,” commented Jerry Samson, President of Galfab.
 “The momentum we had coming into 2016 continued throughout the year.
 Our expanding workforce has responded to robust business and allowed us to grow at an amazing rate.”

 Galfab was founded by Don Galbreath in 1992.
 Mr. Galbreath produced his first roll-off hoist in 1959 and is often credited with the invention of the modern day roll-off hoist.
 His knowledge and expertise is still a guiding factor for Galfab today.

 “I am extremely excited about our plans to continue to provide quality products in the waste industry for the upcoming years.” added Samson.
 “This past year was great but we have much more we want to accomplish going forward by expanding our production capacity.”

 The Galfab tandem style roll-off hoists are now standard with a pintle ready rear apron.

 What that means is that if your chassis is equipped with air and electric to the rear all you may